sjorsvanmierlo/fastlane-plugin-flutter_versioncode_bump/README.md

 ## About flutter_versioncode_bump

-Bump the flutter version code

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.
+Bump the flutter version code.
+This plugin requires that the `version:` option is used of the Flutter project its pubspec.yaml.
+It bumps the versioncode with +1 or the given increment.
+Supported versioncode examples are: `+0`, `+0001`, `+2022010001` etc. Checkout the [Flutter documentation](https://docs.flutter.dev/development/tools/pubspec) for more information about the pubspec or versioncode.

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

-**Note to author:** Please set up a sample project to make it easy for users to explore what your plugin does.
-Provide everything that is necessary to try out the plugin in this project (including a sample Xcode/Android project if necessary)
+There is a [example `pubspec.yaml`](pubspec.yaml) available to bump the version code of.

 ## Run tests for this plugin